 In this module we will explore chromosomal and molecular genetics, and the exciting area of epigenetics and how it interacts with nutrition.
 The last part of this module will be an overview of nutrigenomics, understanding about genetic variation and gene expression, and learning to differentiate between nutrigenetics and nutrigenomics.

-Relevant nutritional biochemistry to understand key diet-gene interactions – Christine Houghton
+Relevant nutritional biochemistry to understand key diet-gene interactions – Dr Christine Houghton

 This module takes complex biochemical concepts and simplifies them to the needs of the clinician.
 The first part of this module describes the biochemical story underpinning each of the genes we will be introducing in this course.
 In the second part, we will be addressing the various ways in which nutrients play an integral part in these biochemical pathways.

-Gene variations can be useful for understanding an individuals response to a certain food or nutrient.
-In this module we explore gene variants that alter food responsiveness.
+Gene variations can be useful for understanding an individual’s response to a certain food or nutrient.
+This module explores gene variants that alter food responsiveness.
 Why one individual can drink coffee right up to bed-time and still sleep soundly comes back to our genes.

-This module explores the contribution of genetics to the susceptibility of becoming obese, but also in how individuals respond differently to different weight management interventions.
-You will also learn about the many factors that contribute to obesity such as taste, sleep, behavior, appetite and satiety, exercise responsiveness, and how genes play a role in an individual’s responsiveness to different diet protocols.
+This module explores the contribution of genetics to the susceptibility of becoming obese, but also why individuals respond differently to weight management interventions.
+You will also learn about the many factors that contribute to obesity such as sleep, behaviour, appetite and satiety, thermogenesis and exercise responsiveness.

 Ethical issues and behavioural change in nutrigenomic testing – Dr Yael Joffe